Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Expert Efficient clears

-Why it is hard
+Why it feels challenging

-• High damage charged moves
+• High damage charged attacks can quickly punish underpowered teams

 Mega Mewtwo X Moves Guide

-Fast Moves (Quick Moves)
+Fast Moves (Quick Pressure)

 Move Type Damage Energy Gain DPS Notes